iptch/2024-fall-architectural-katas/C4/C3-components-job-candidate.md

 2. The **Candidate API** forwards the resume to the **Resume Service**.
 3. The **Resume Service** sends the resume to the **Story Container**.
 4. The **Story Container** handles the anonymization of the resume data.
-TODO -> Is there a anonymized resume stored in the resume service?
+TODO -> Dont store resume ADR-007
 5. Once anonymized, the **Story Container** returns the anonymized resume to the **Resume Service**.
 6. The **Resume Service** stores the anonymized resume in the **Job Candidate Database**.